Preaching the Passion in 14th-century Bohemia: The rhetoric of Good Friday sermons

 - “Milíč’s Good Friday Sermon: Structure and Rhetorical Devices”.
 In Communicating the Passion: Socio-Religious Function of an Emotional Narrative.
 Eds.
 Pietro Delcorno and Holly Johnson.
 (BREPOLS, Forthcoming)

 - “A bridge to Christ’s Passion: Preaching modalities on Passion Sunday in the sermon collections of Jacobus de Voragine, Konrad Waldhauser, and Milíč of Kroměříž”.
 Studia Mediaevalia Bohemica.
-(Submitted for peer-review, accepted)
+(Forthcoming)